INM-6/metadata-archivist/README.md

 ### Basic premise
 The structure of the unified metadata file can be separated by structure stemming from the parsing results and structure stemming from the extraction results.
 When using a schema, the structure of the parsing results are solely dictated by the schema.
-Hence, when exploring the schema to generate the intermediary data structure one can consider the branching in the schema structure as branching of the metadata structure and the extractor structure as a terminal value.
+Hence, when exploring the schema to generate the interpretable data structure one can consider the branching in the schema structure as branching of the metadata structure and the extractor structure as a terminal value.

 ### Technical assumptions